 What exactly do we cover in these classes, anyway?

 Are you interested in sketch comedy writing but aren't sure how to get started, or what's involved?
-Join us for a few hours of fun and learning, in this optional session designed to highlight some of the most important elements of our sketch writing program!
+Join us for a free info session online.
+In this optional session designed to highlight some of the most important elements of our sketch writing program, you'll meet one of our sketch writing instructors or head of the sketch program who will outline what is involved in the course and answer any questions you might have!

 We'll watch some famous filmed sketches and break them down using the analytical techniques and terminology used by professional comedians.
 Next, we'll introduce you to a few brainstorming tools designed to generate comedic ideas on demand, without needing to wait for that perfect premise to come to you in your dreams.
-After a basic in-class writing exercise, you'll walk away from the session with a basic roadmap for how to continue with sketch comedy writing, whether you do so with us, or strike out on your own.
+After a basic in-class writing exercise, you'll walk away from the session equipped with some basic tools and beginners understanding to get you started with comedy writing that should set you up for our paid courses should you wish to participate in those.

 Spaces are limited, so book now!